viviandotdev/ObsidianVault/40 Spaces/Life/Self Analysis.md

 i would also cry when my mom told me to wear a dress, we litterally get into so many arguments where she would force me to wear things that make me uncomfortable, i could not express my self the way i wanted to, i could only express myself in the way that fit the way my mom wants me to represent her.

+your also inconssitent sometimes, like sometimes you seem like you really like me but other times,

+emotionally immature parents view children as a source of their self esteem

+my parents

+in consisteny
+**Do you even like hanging out with me or just find me annoying most of the time?**

+I felt liked I did something to annoy you during mikado,

+I felt that you were so mean to me, maybe it cuz I was on my period, and if I was just overthinking and got the wrong impression but it felt you hate me sometimes.

+Was it because I was late?

+Or when I asked about the happy hour thing?
+I was just genuinely curious if we could and if not no big deal,

+And then you whispered to Sandy about something

+Did I do something to annoy you during mikado, tuesday

+I get the same feeling with my sister, like I feel like being myself is annoying to you so to cope i would just shut the fuck up and pretend like i'm invisible so i don't annoy you/ the difference is that you make more happy than anxious so i will hang out with you because there is a higher probability that I will have fun but there is still that

+but also i'm sure you also don't like feeling annoyed at me either but i'm just being me so like should i just not be myself. or what is want is for me to be who you want me to be? or do what you want me to do for you?

+for example there is this instance were we

+i hate it when people assume my intentions, but also i think people assume my intentions is because i don't communicate clearly, but